 The Whittaker Studentship is normally a one-year fees-only full-time award for a student accepting a place on a postgraduate music degree.
 The award covers the cost of fees at home/EU levels and can be held for a maximum of three years.

-To apply for the Whittaker Studentship please complete the application form and return it to us by 5 pm on FRIDAY 30 MAY 2014.
+To apply for the Whittaker Studentship please complete the application form and return it to us by 28th April 2016.

 Please note this scholarship may not be available every year.